Dionaea muscipula sprout.

 bluegreen algae) that can overgrow the small, very slow growing

 seedlings.
+Washing the peat helps cut down on cyanobacteria and moss.
 However the nutrients in the peat, what small amount there is, give the small seedlings a boost.
 The soil should be saturated with pure water.

 What you do after sowing the seeds depends on what works best